Republished with permission from ICMI.

 - Has the candidate exceeded their number of sick days for the year?

-- Has the candidate successfully completed required training (specify)?
+- Has the candidate successfully completed the required training (specify)?

 If, based on business needs, you require most or all of your workforce to work from home temporarily, you may need to put some of these qualifying criteria to the side -- at least during the period of emergency.
 That’s one of the reasons why it’s imperative to include a clause that your policy is subject to change at any time, for any reason.